 Students living in the dormitories must purchase a meal plan from the Business Office.
 The five-day meal plan will include 14 meals (Monday breakfast thru Friday lunch).
 The seven-day meal plan will include 19 meals, (Monday breakfast thru Sunday dinner).
-The Mabry Cafeteria and Student Grille accept all meal plans, cash and credit cards.
+In the Cafeteria, a meal plan includes unlimited seconds.
+In the Student Grille, a meal plan includes one entrée, one side and one drink.
+The Mabry Cafeteria and Student Grille accepts all meal plans, cash and credit cards.